1 x 115cm bag

 During peak periods, cabin baggage storage may be limited.
 To help get everyone in the air on time, check in your bags if you can.

 Total dimensions are measured by adding together the length, height and depth of the bag.
+For domestic flights, you can check the type of aircraft you're traveling on in Manage Booking.
 Allowances for adults and children (except infants) on Qantas and QantasLink operated flights are as follows:

 Need to bring a bit extra?
 Pre-purchase an additional baggage allowance online and save on airport excess baggage rates.